Despite being born and raised in a most political atmosphere in politically changing times,

 DC is definitely all about politics and all the fun stuff that comes with it, including my favorite which is the local number plate motto of “Taxation without Representation.”
-In spite of the political irony that the US capital is on the same level with American Samoa or Guam when it comes to being unrepresented in Congress, the city has little to complain about.
+In spite of the political irony that the

 Traditionalist as it is, DC has a decent gay population (conservatively holding hands, of course), passable hookah bars, quite a number of liquor stores, crazy enough salsa parties and high-end loud music $20/cocktail lounges that perfectly fit the today’s nonsensical anti-social club culture.
 In other words, it lives up to the 21st century expectations of a world metropolis minus the crowd and the hyper-liberal PDA annoyance.